jeremytammik/tbc/a/1996_view_workset.md

 ####<a name="6"></a> Selection SetReferences

-FYI, a quick pointer to a relatively new API method enabling sub-element highlighting:
+Since we have not mentioned it before, here is a quick heads-up to a relatively new API method enabling sub-element highlighting:

 **Question:** After retrieving an element in a linked file via `PickObjects` with a 'LinkedElement' 'ObjectType', how can I highlight the linked element selected in the current view to achieve the effect of using the TAB key to select the linked element in the UI?